kke/lockistics/README.md

     $ gem install lockistics

+#### Redis

+Notice that you need a Redis v2.6.2+ as this gem uses LUA for race condition safe lock acquiring and min/max setting

 ## Usage

 You can use both parts separately if you just want to collect statistics or to just do simple locking.